 This happens through the sourcing of cost-effective goods and services and by serving foreign markets directly.
 This need for effective communication across borders and cultures has driven up the demand for language skills in the job market.

 The result being that having a second language is no longer an added bonus, but a nailed-on must for anyone hoping to land that job on the next rung of the career ladder.
+Many jobs on Zoek, a top UK job board, prefer a second language, for example.

 Which language will serve you best and help you cover the requirements of your dream post?
 Well, you will need to consider a number of factors before embarking on your language learning journey, including the following: